Samimnif/Samimnif/README.md

-Hi,
+Hi,<br>
--My name is Sami and I am a Software Engineer Student at Carleton University.
+My name is Sami and I am a Software Engineer Student at Carleton University.<br>
--I love doing projects in my free time.
+I love doing projects in my free time.<br>
--Currently, I learned Pyhton, Java, C, HTML, CSS, JavaScript and AppleScript.
+Currently, I learned Pyhton, Java, C, HTML, CSS, JavaScript and AppleScript.<br>
--Check my portfolio for my cool projects.
+Check my portfolio for my cool projects.<br>

 <!---
 Samimnif/Samimnif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.